Kickapoo Valley Reserve to celebrate 21st anniversary Winter Festival

-Join the Kickapoo Valley Reserve as they celebrate winter in Wisconsin with the 21st annual Winter Festival.
+The Kickapoo Valley Reserve will celebrate winter in Wisconsin with the 21st annual Winter Festival.

+Winter Festival will be held Saturday, Jan.
+8, with activities beginning at 10:30 a.m. to delight all ages, including guided ice hikes, a fun mutt run, snow sculpture carving, children’s adventures and games, horse-drawn sleigh rides, sledding and hiking with the Midwest Llama Packing llamas.

 People are also reading…